FREQUENTLY ASKED QUESTIONS

 11. Can curcumin be consumed during menstrual period?

-In fact, menstrual women are encouraged to consume curcumin as it helps prevent menstrual pain.
+In fact, menstrual women are encouraged to consume curcumin as it helps to reduce the risk menstrual pain.
 Curcumin possesses property that promotes blood circulation.
 However, those who have excessive menses should avoid taking curcumin during menstrual period.